MicrosoftDocs/powerbi-docs/articles/report-server/reportserver-excel-oos.md

 ### Install Office Online Server

-If you plan to use any Excel Online features that utilize external data access (such as Data Models, Power Pivot, or Power View), note that Office Online Server must reside in the same Active Directory forest as its users as well as any external data sources that you plan to access using Windows-based authentication.
+If you plan to use any Excel Online features that utilize external data access (such as Power Pivot), note that Office Online Server must reside in the same Active Directory forest as its users as well as any external data sources that you plan to access using Windows-based authentication.

 1. Download Office Online Server from the [Volume Licensing Service Center (VLSC)](http://go.microsoft.com/fwlink/p/?LinkId=256561).
 The download is located under those Office products on the VLSC portal.
 For development purposes, you can download OOS from MSDN subscriber downloads.